 What is Transgender Day of Remembrance?

-Additionally, the week before TDOR, people and organisations around the country participate in Transgender Awareness Week to help raise visibility for transgender people and address issues the community faces.
+Additionally, the week before TDOR, people and organisations around the country participate in Transgender Awareness Week to raise visibility for transgender people and address issues the community faces.

 "Transgender Day of Remembrance seeks to highlight the losses we face due to anti-transgender bigotry and violence.
 I am no stranger to the need to fight for our rights, and the right to simply exist is first and foremost.
 With so many seeking to erase transgender people – sometimes in the most brutal ways possible – it is vitally important that those we lose are remembered, and that we continue to fight for justice." – Transgender Day of Remembrance founder Gwendolyn Ann Smith